PopArtDesign/jimbo/README.md

 # You can use any prefix you want or just omit it.
 #

-cat > xA4di35ie.jimbo.conf <<CONFIG
+cat > xA4di35ie.rambo.conf <<CONFIG
 # Also available: 'wordpress' and 'joomla'
-# Try "jimbo plugins" to see all available plugins
+# Try "rambo plugins" to see all available plugins
 plugin: default

 exclude: .git/* .zip

-# Jimbo can backup only one database
+# Rambo can backup only one database
 database_name: dbname
 database_user: dbuser
 database_password: dbpass